-Figure 3-1.
+Figure 3-2.
 Typical Lycoming Installation: Effect of leaning on CHT, EGT, power and specific fuel consumption at constant engine RPM and manifold pressure.
 The red dashed area is peak EGT to 50° rich-of-peak (ROP).
 Operation in this area should be avoided.

-Maximum range occurs at a speed very slightly greater than L/DMAX (ON SPEED).
-Best glide speed as measured during flight test will approximate L/DMAX.
-Alternatively, if data for best glide isn't available, L/DMAX can be approximated by flying $V_x$ (best climb angle) CAS, if that data is available.
-If no data is available, L/DMAX may be crudely approximated by multiplying indicated stall speed by 1.3-1.4.
-If the aircraft is equipped with a properly calibrated AOA system, L/DMAX may be referenced by angle of attack in lieu of indicated airspeed.
-Maximum endurance (most time aloft for fuel burned) occurs at L/DMAX.
-Maximum fuel efficiency occurs at a speed approximately 30% greater than L/DMAX (most miles per gallon) and represents a reasonable compromise for "maximum endurance" cruise (e.g., holding).
-Since the wide speed band of RV-types makes $L/D{MAX}$ cruise generally undesirable (due to the low $L/D{MAX}$ CAS), if increased range/endurance is desired; slow down and choose a higher cruise altitude (as the CAS will be lower for a given TAS).
+Maximum range occurs at a speed slightly greater than $L/D{MAX}$ .
+Best range glide speed as measured during flight test will approximate $L/D{MAX}$ .
+Alternatively, if data for best glide isn't available, $L/D{MAX}$ can be approximated by flying 105-110 MPH/91-96 KTS.
+If the aircraft is equipped with a properly calibrated AOA system, $L/D{MAX}$ may be referenced by angle of attack in lieu of indicated airspeed.
+Maximum endurance (most time aloft for fuel burned) occurs at $L/D{MAX}$ .
+Maximum fuel efficiency occurs at a speed approximately 32% greater than $L/D{MAX}$ (most speed per unit fuel burned) and represents a reasonable compromise for "maximum endurance" cruise (e.g., holding).
+Since the wide speed band of RV-types makes $L/D{MAX}$ cruise generally undesirable (due to the low $L/D{MAX}$ CAS), if increased range/endurance is desired; slow down and choose a higher cruise altitude (as the CAS will be will be lower for a given TAS).
 Optimum Cruise.
 To approximate optimum cruise (i.e., most efficient cruise altitude), climb to an altitude that allows for 65% power at WOT with mixture adjusted for 25° LOP.
 Normally, the minimum altitude that these parameters can be met is approximately 8000 feet.